Review: Experiencing Maui’s Best Luau At Old Lahaina Luau

 A Tasty Welcome To Old Lahaina

-The experience started as soon as we arrived with the music and greeters.
-Each party was personally met and taken to their tables by one of their performers.
-Every table had a clear view to the stage with the ocean in the background.
+Each party is personally met and taken to their tables by one of the performers.
+I noted that every table had a clear view to the stage with the ocean in the background.
 It was simply breathtaking.

 Draping fronds from pineapple trees, lush green tropical plants and the most colorful flowers surrounded an evenly spread out array of tables.

-Pulling The Kalua From The Ground
+Pulling The Kalua Pork From The Ground

-About 20 minutes before dinner, we were invited to gather a pit that was housing a precious part of tonight’s delight.
 The children were invited to get right up close and everyone had their cameras out for the big reveal.

-As the sun began to set, so began the feast and I made sure to pile my plates nice and high with a bit of everything starting with that pork.
 I reserved a whole plate just for the poke, a mix of raw fish and octopus flavored with soy sauce and an assortment of other flavors.

 Old Lahaina Dinner Menu